Research as value and economy creation activities

 Before performing the NPV analysis, several assumptions are prepared.
 These assumptions are an art but should be informed by science.
 The currency is in pound sterling.

 In this case study, suppose we have one researcher to perform a 10-year research project.
-The source of funding is purely from equity (let say a government) and no borrowing.
+The source of funding is purely from equity (let's say a government) and no borrowing.

 The assumptions are:

-• Working capital, as the required money to fund the research activity, include researcher salary per year = £45k and Research consumable per year = £2k, lab maintenance per year = £2k, salary yearly increase = 5%
+- Working capital, as the required money to fund the research activity, includes researcher salary per year = £45k and Research consumables per year = £2k, lab maintenance per year = £2k, salary yearly increase = 5%

-• Capital expenditure (once in Year 0) to purchase equipment’s = £50k
+- Capital expenditure (once in Year 0) to purchase equipment = £50k

 The discount rate $r_{WACC}$ is the total cost of capital.
 Based on the inflation, expected return and D/E ratio above, the calculated $r_{WACC}$ is approximately 10%.

 Figure 4 shows the results of the NPV analysis.
-The present value for each year is calculated as free cash flow multiply by discount factor.
-As can be seen from figure 4, during the research period, EBIT is zero since there is no income from the research activity.
+The present value for each year is calculated as free cash flow multiplied by the discount factor.
+As can be seen from Figure 4, during the research period, EBIT is zero since there is no income from the research activity.

 Of course, the direction and type of research should be considered carefully so that the research outputs can contribute to generating products or improving processes.